 InvestFourMore – InvestFourMore provides a wealth of knowledge on rental properties, flipping houses, being a real estate agent, and everything real estate investing.
 It was created by Mark Ferguson who owns 20 rentals, has flipped over 145 houses (26 last year), and has his own real estate team.

-Epic Real Estate – This blog helps aspiring real estate investors use more of their intellectual currency, as opposed to their actual money, to build part-time and full-time businesses to create cash flowing investment portfolios.
-The foundation of Epic's philosophy is to shift one's focus from “saving” piles of money to “creating” streams of money.
-If you can make that one shift one time, financial freedom can be yours in 1/10th the time the masses are going about it.
+Epic Real Estate – This blog has shifted to more of a podcast platform in recent years, but the value remains the same.
+The site is aimed at helping aspiring real estate investors use more of their intellectual currency (as opposed to their actual money) to build part-time and full-time businesses to create cash flowing investment portfolios.
+The foundation of Epic’s philosophy is to shift one’s focus from “saving” piles of money to “creating” streams of money.

 Mobile Home Investing – John Fedro is a fantastic blogger and communicator, both in writing and on video.
 This blog is where he compiles all his knowledge about mobile homes and mobile home investing.
 Very niche specific and packed with great information.